xyb3rt/sxiv/README.md

     -q           Be quiet, disable warnings
-    -r           Search given directories recursively for images -s           Scale all images to fit into window -v           Print version information and exit
+    -r           Search given directories recursively for images -s           Scale all images to fit into window -t           Start in thumbnail mode
+    -v           Print version information and exit
     -Z           Same as `-z 100'
     -z ZOOM      Scale all images to current zoom level, use ZOOM at startup

-Use the following keys to control sxiv:
+Use the following keys to control the basic behaviour of sxiv:

     q            Quit sxiv
-    Escape       Quit sxiv and return an exit value of 2 (useful for scripting) n,Space      Go to the next image
+    Escape       Quit sxiv and return an exit value of 2 (useful for scripting) Return       Switch operation mode
+    f            Toggle fullscreen mode (requires an EWMH/NetWM compliant window manager)

+Inside image view mode, the following key mappings are available:

+    n,Space      Go to the next image
     p,Backspace  Go to the previous image
     g/G          Go to first/last image